• Skip to primary navigation

 Fried pickle chip being dipped into ranch sauce.

-Keep leftover ranch in a covered container in the refrigerator.
-It will last for about a week.
+Store leftover ranch in an airtight container in the refrigerator.

 Hand holding pourer with vegan ranch dressing.